Best time to travel to Cartagena by a local

 For a solo trip to Cartagena, 4-5 days are typically enough to explore the main attractions and get a feel for the city.

-This allows time to explore the Walled City, take a day trip to the Rosario Islands, enjoy some beach time, and experience the local culture and cuisine.
+This allows time to explore the Walled City and then some, take a day trip to the Rosario Islands, enjoy some beach time, and stroll the city and take in the local culture and cuisine.

 However, if you want a more relaxed pace or plan to take multiple-day trips, consider staying for a week.